erotourtes/Database-Performance/README.md

 Before creating an index, you need to consider the following:
 - Indexes are stored in the memory.
 So, the more indexes you have, the more memory you need.
-- Indexes are updated on every insert, update and delete.
+- Indexes are updated on every insert, update, and delete.
 So, the more indexes you have, the slower your queries will be.
 - Indexes can be used only on the columns that are used in the query.
 So, if you have an index on the `name` column, but you are searching by `email`, the index will not be used.

-Check existing indexes:
+- Duplicated indexes

+You can check existing indexes with:
 ```sql
 SHOW INDEXES IN `users`;
 ```